Skip to main content

 • If your child’s symptoms worsen, consider keeping them at home to get the rest they need.

-• If you do keep your child at home, you must phone the school or nursery on the first day to let them know that your child will not be in and give them the reason.
+• If you do keep your child at home, you must phone the school or nursery on the first day to let them know that your little one will not be in and give them the reason.

-When to see a doctor about your child’s cough, cold or flu
+When to see a doctor about cough, cold or flu symptoms in children

-When your child is unwell, they may experience other symptoms outside of those you usually expect from the common cold and flu symptoms.
-If you notice your child developing any of the following symptoms, you should arrange to see your GP or healthcare professional:
+When your child is unwell, they may experience other symptoms outside of those you usually expect from the common cold and flu.
+You should arrange to see your GP or healthcare professional if a cold or flu in children causes these symptoms:

 • A cough that lasts for three weeks or more.